ansible-labs-crew/ansible-labs-summit2021/content/ansible-controller-advanced/3-awx-collection-intro/_index.md

 <hr/>
 <p>

 This is a Challenge Lab!
 No solution here.
-If you don't know where to look, check out the documentation of the **awx.awx.job_template** module.
+If you don't know where to look, check out the documentation of the **awx.awx.tower_job_template** module.

 </p>
 <hr/>